rism-digital/muscat-guidelines/default/en/person_100.md

 #### Life dates (100 $d)

 Enter the person’s years of birth and death, or when unknown, approximate relevant century or centuries.
 For sorting purposes, this field must begin with a number.
+The abbreviation **a.C.** is used for BCE (Before Common Era) dates.

 If the person's exact years of birth and/or death are unknown, use the following abbreviations to signal that the years are not exact.